mjavason/Clear-Node-Modules-CLI-Tool/README.md

 ### Options

 Currently, the tool does not support additional options or arguments.
 Future versions may include options for more granular control.
+Ensure you point to a desired root folder.
+The extension will without exception delete any node_module folder found, including those belonging to apps.

 ## Features